Imports

 Dot syntax

-To use imports with dot syntax, the name of project files and folders should not start with a digit or contain symbols.
+To use imports with dot syntax, project files and folders should neither start with a digit nor contain symbols.

-you can force any path you like by using literal paths
+you can specify any path you like by using literal paths

 Named import